Prevent Poor Posture

 WHAT CAUSES POOR POSTURE?

-Our occupation and our increasingly sedentary lifestyles can lead to back pain because of poor posture.
+Occupation and lifestyles can lead to back pain because of poor posture.

 If it continues it can lead to longer term problems later in life, so it’s beneficial to know what good posture looks like.

 Here’s an easy guide, to help you… Mind Your Back

 Your ear, shoulder, hip and ankle should be in a line.